 Where to next?

-The project is in the final stages of the Programme Business Case, part of the business case approach required by NZTA to receive funding assistance.
-The next steps are a single stage business case and then detailed design work (which ultimately sets out the alignment of the route etc).
+The next steps will include a single stage business case and then detailed design work (which ultimately sets out the alignment of the route etc).

-The exact timing of the next steps is subject to future funding decision making processes, including those to be made through the future HCC’s long-term plans, GWRC’s regional land transport plans, and NZTA’s national land transport plans.
+The exact timing of the next steps is subject to future funding decision making processes, including those to be made through the future HCC's long-term plans, GWRC's regional land transport plans, and Waka Kotahi's national land transport plans.

 For more information on this project you can download the: